 In the U.S., we maintain the Deferred Compensation Plan to allow participants, including each of the U.S.-based executive officers named in the Summary Compensation Table, to defer a portion of their compensation in a phantom PPG stock account or other phantom investment accounts.
 The amount deferred earns a return based on the investment options selected by the executive officer.
 Executive officers may elect to defer up to 50% of their base salary, and up to 100% of any incentive award, TSR share award and RSU award that the executive officer may be entitled to receive.
-Executive officers who elect to defer any contingent TSR share grants are required to defer the dividend equivalents earned on those grants.
+All dividend equivalents earned on TSR share award grants are deferred into the Deferred Compensation Plan.
 We also may make certain additional contributions to the executive officer's account.
 For example, if the executive officer's contributions under the Employee Savings Plan or the Defined Contribution Retirement Plan are limited due to requirements of the Internal Revenue Code, we will credit such excess contributions to the executive officer's account under the Deferred Compensation Plan.
 The executive officer is always fully vested in compensation that he or she elects to have deferred into the plan and any contributions made on behalf of the executive officer related to the Employee Savings Plan.
 Through December 31, 2010, all Company contributions related to the Employee Savings Plan were deemed to be invested in PPG common stock.
 Beginning January 1, 2011, Company contributions are invested proportionally into the investment options chosen by the employee.

-The table below shows the Deferred Compensation Plan's current investment options and their respective annual rate of return for the year ended December 31, 2011, as reported by the administrator of the plan.
+The table below shows the Deferred Compensation Plan's current investment options and their respective annual rate of return for the year ended December 31, 2012, as reported by the administrator of the plan.

 Investment Option Rate of Return

-PPG Stock Account 2.03%
+PPG Stock Account 64.15%

-Fidelity Growth Company Fund 0.67%
+Fidelity Growth Company Fund 18.52%

-Fidelity Contrafund (0.12)%
+Fidelity Contrafund 16.26%

-Fidelity Spartan US Equity Index Fund 2.03%
+Fidelity Spartan US Equity Index Fund 15.93%

-Fidelity Intermediate Bond Fund 6.15%
+Fidelity Intermediate Bond Fund 4.93%

 Fidelity Institutional MM Portfolio-Class 1